Ghana cannot afford to backslide in 2024

 The Non-Oil annual GDP growth rate decreased from 5.0 percent in 2016 to 4.9 percent in 2017.
 The 2017 Non-oil GDP for industry recorded a growth rate of 0.4 percent, compared with 4.9 percent in 2016.
 Growth in the fourth quarter of 2017 reached 8.1 percent compared to 9.7 percent in the third quarter (GNA, 2018).

-In sum, despite the corrosive effects of the pernicious coronavirus, the economic growth currently stands at an encouraging 3.1% with a favorable inflation of 7.8%.
+In sum, despite the corrosive effects of the pernicious coronavirus, the economic growth currently stands at an encouraging 3.1% with a favourable inflation of 7.8%.